 But this may not be true.
 In fact, the very thing that has made market fundamentalism so ‘successful’ could be its downfall:

-- Market fundamentalism has benefited from a self-reinforcing cycle, based on control of the public narrative, which has been the source of its tremendous ‘success;’
+- Market fundamentalism has benefited from a self-reinforcing cycle, based on control of the public narrative and shifting of the blame, which has been the source of its tremendous ‘success;’

 - But control of the narrative is weakening as reality begins to bite;